wouterj/wouterj.github.io/_posts/2015-08-23-front-end-dependencies-in-php-packages.md

 But this means a bundle has to support 2 different paths for the dependencies:

- * `bundles/acmeblog/vendor` when Bower isn't used in the project;
+ * `bundles/acmeblog/vendor` when Bower isn't used in the project
- * `bower_packages` (or any other configured URL) when the user used the virtual Bower package.
+ * `bower_packages` (or any other configured URL) when the user used the virtual Bower package

 In the CmfTreeBrowserBundle, we solved this problem by having a `scripts.html.twig` template like this: